GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 name:
 align: center
 ---
 Different classifications.
-Source: HeiGIT
+Source: HeiGIT  (adapteed from [Axis Maps](https://www.axismaps.com/guide/data-classification))
 ```

 ::::{tab-set}

 :::{tab-item} Equal Interval
-Equal Interval classification divides data into uniform size classes, such as 0-10, 10-20, 20-30, and so on.
+Equal Interval classification divides data into uniform size classes, such as 0-10, 10-20, 20-30,
+and so on.
 It is effective for evenly distributed data across the entire range.
+However,
-However, caution is advised when data is skewed or has significant outliers, as this may result in empty classes.
+caution is advised when data is skewed or has significant outliers, as this may result in empty classes.
 The population data used here, lacking large outliers, is suitable for Equal Interval classification.
 :::

 :::{tab-item} Equal Count (Quantile)
-Quantiles classification ensures an equal number of observations in each class, creating visually appealing maps.
-However, it may result in classes with significantly different numerical ranges, and in some cases, similar rates may be separated while different rates are grouped together.
+Quantiles classification ensures an equal number of observations in each class, creating visually
+appealing maps.
+However, it may result in classes with significantly different numerical ranges,
+and in some cases, similar rates may be separated while different rates are grouped together.
 It's advisable to use a histogram to assess potential issues.
-In the district population example, the quantile classification produced a questionable break, combining a portion of the third cluster with class 2 despite its closer numerical proximity to other observations in class 3.
+In the district population example,
+the quantile classification produced a questionable break, combining a portion of the third cluster
+with class 2 despite its closer numerical proximity to other observations in class 3.
 :::

 :::{tab-item} Natural Breaks
-Natural Breaks is an optimal classification method that aims to minimize within-class variance and maximize between-class differences for a given number of classes.
-However, it produces a unique classification solution for each dataset, which can be a drawback when making comparisons across maps, such as in a series or atlas.
+Natural Breaks is an optimal classification method that aims to minimize within-class variance and
+maximize between-class differences for a given number of classes.
+However, it produces a unique classification
+solution for each dataset, which can be a drawback when making comparisons across maps, such as in a series or atlas.
 In such cases, a consistent classification scheme applied across all maps might be preferable.
 :::

 :::{tab-item} Manual
 Manual classification allows users to set one or all of the class breaks based on specific needs.
-This approach is useful when certain break points need to be predetermined, such as aligning with the mean or maintaining consistency across a series of maps.
-Manual classification is recommended when other methods provide a good solution but may benefit from slight adjustments to better suit specific requirements or visualisations.
+This approach is useful when certain break points need to be predetermined, such as aligning with
+the mean or maintaining consistency across a series of maps.
+Manual classification is recommended
+when other methods provide a good solution but may benefit from slight adjustments to better suit
+specific requirements or visualisation methods.
 :::

 :::{tab-item} Logarithmic scale
-Logarithmic scale classification is employed when the data spans multiple orders of magnitude, and a linear scale may not effectively represent the variations.
-This scale applies logarithmic transformation to the data, compressing larger values while expanding smaller ones.
-It is useful for visualising data with exponential growth or decay.
-However, interpreting values on a logarithmic scale may require a nuanced understanding.
-Consider using a logarithmic scale when there is a wide range of values, and a linear scale may obscure important patterns or trends.
+Logarithmic scale classification is employed when the data spans multiple orders of magnitude,
+and a linear scale may not effectively represent the variations.
+This scale applies logarithmic
+transformation to the data, compressing larger values while expanding smaller ones.
+It is useful
+for visualising data with exponential growth or decay.
+However, interpreting values on a logarithmic
+scale may require a nuanced understanding.
+Consider using a logarithmic scale when there is a wide
+range of values, and a linear scale may obscure important patterns or trends.
 :::

 :::{tab-item} Pretty Breaks
-Pretty Breaks is a classification method designed to create visually appealing and easily interpretable maps.
-This approach seeks to generate class breaks that align with "round" numbers, making the map more intuitive for viewers.
-Pretty Breaks is particularly useful when communicating complex spatial data to a broad audience, as it enhances the clarity and understandability of the map.
-Keep in mind that the choice of 'pretty' breaks may depend on the specific context and the preferences of the intended audience."
+Pretty Breaks is a classification method designed to create visually appealing and easily interpretable
+maps.
+This approach seeks to generate class breaks that align with "round" numbers, making the map more
+intuitive for viewers.
+Pretty Breaks is particularly useful when communicating complex spatial data to a
+broad audience, as it enhances the clarity and understandability of the map.
+Keep in mind that the choice
+of 'pretty' breaks may depend on the specific context and the preferences of the intended audience.
 :::

 :::{tab-item} Standard Deviation
-Standard Deviation classification is a method that determines class breaks based on the standard deviation of the data values.
-This approach organizes data into classes by considering the distribution of values around the mean.
-Each class represents a certain number of standard deviations from the mean, providing a statistical basis for categorising data.
-Standard Deviation classification is effective when wanting to highlight variability within the dataset.
-However, it's important to consider the nature of the data distribution and whether this method aligns with the analytical goals of the map
+Standard Deviation classification is a method that determines class breaks based on the standard deviation
+of the data values.
+This approach organizes data into classes by considering the distribution of values
+around the mean.
+Each class represents a certain number of standard deviations from the mean, providing a
+statistical basis for categorising data.
+Standard Deviation classification is effective when wanting to
+highlight variability within the dataset.
+However, it's important to consider the nature of the data
+distribution and whether this method aligns with the analytical goals of the map.
 :::

 ::::
-___

-### How To: Graduated classification in QGIS
+:::{dropdown} How To: Graduated classification in QGIS
+:open:

-To perform a graduated classification in QGIS is easy.
-However, unlike the categorised classification, here you have to decide on how many classes and which method you want to use.
+Setting up a graduated classification in QGIS is similar to setting up a categorised classification.
+However, unlike the categorised classification, here you have to decide on how many classes and which
+method of graduation you want to use.

 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/graduated_classification.mp4"></video>